Pediatric Eyelid Problems, Eye Socket Disease and Tearing

 Congenital Ptosis (droopy eyelid) and Eyelid Abnormalities

 The eyelids function to protect the health of the eye.
 However if an eyelid does not form properly it can have an effect on visual development.
-A congenital droopy eyelid, Ptosis, most commonly occurs because the muscle inside the eyelid that lifts the lid did not former properly.
-The weakness in the eyelid muscles can be mild and often observed or it can be profound and need urgent surgery to prevent significant visual problems.
-The only viable treatment for a droopy eyelid is surgery to lift the eyelid.
+A congenital droopy eyelid, ptosis, most commonly occurs because the muscle inside the eyelid that lifts the lid did not form properly.
+The weakness in the eyelid muscles can be mild to severe.
+When it blocks the vision, surgery is needed to prevent significant visual problems.
 Multiple surgical techniques exist to accomplish this and are tailored to meet the needs of the child based on the severity of the droopy eyelid and the amount of function the muscle inside the eyelid has.

 In addition to ptosis of the eyelid, other problems can affect the eyelid and its function.
-This includes in turning or out turning of the lid, misdirected eyelashes, congenital defects of the eyelid and even growth in the lid or superficially in the skin of the eyelid.
-Again, the importance of treating these problems and restoring normal eyelid function is to ensure the health of the eye and development of normal vision.
+This includes in turning or out turning of the lid, misdirected eyelashes, congenital defects of the eyelid and even a growth on the lid or superficially in the skin of the eyelid.
+Again, it is important to treat these problems and restore normal eyelid function to ensure the health of the eye and development of normal vision.

 Child before and after repair of congenital ptosis

 Thankfully, orbital problems are not that common in children.
-The orbit is the boney socket in the skull that houses the eye and all the associated structures that help the eye function.
+The orbit is the bony socket in the skull that houses the eye and all the associated structures that help the eye function.
 The most common problem to affect the eye socket in children is acute bacterial infections, most commonly spreading from an adjacent sinus infection.
 These serious infections require aggressive treatment with antibiotics and sometimes surgery.
 In addition, tumors of the eye socket occur as well.
-Hemangiomas are an over growth of blood vessels that grow rapidly in the first year of life then slowly regress.
+Hemangiomas are an overgrowth of blood vessels that enlarge rapidly in the first year of life then slowly regress.
 When present in the orbit or eyelids, it can seriously affect visual function and development.
-In addition, some cancers can occur around they eye in children.
+In addition, some cancers can occur around the eye in children.
 A combination of surgery, chemotherapy and sometimes radiation is used to treat these life threatening problems.